azuredevcollege/trainingdays/day6/challenges/challenge3.md

 curl: (7) Failed to connect to 172.18.0.4 port 80: Connection timed out
 ```

 We got the connection time-out message.
 Because we're trying to reach a container which is connected to another network.
 Remember that, containers that are running on the different networks can't communicate with each other.
 Instead of that, if we try to reach 172.18.0.1 "which is the gateway of the first_network" on port 5000 we can reach the container.
-Becuase, we have exposed the port.
+Because, we have exposed the port.

 Type:
 ```shell